cirofabianbermudez/01_simple_adder_uvm/README.md

 	1. This is done using the UVM configuration database
 	2. Before the `run_test()` method call `uvm_config_db #(virtual adder_if)::set(null, "uvm_test_top.env.agt", "vif", vif);`
 	3. The instance name of `adder_if` if `vif`, could be any name
-	4. "uvm_test_top.env.agt" is the path where this configuration is available to be retrive using the `get` version of the `uvm_config_db` method, also module below the agt have access to this configuration if they want to
+	4. "uvm_test_top.env.agt" is the path where this configuration is available to be retrive using the `get` version of the `uvm_config_db` method, also module below the agt have access to this configuration.
 3. Declare an atribute, `virtual adder_if` called `vif`
 	1. Create a `build_phase` and inside
 	2. Retrive the configuration for the virsual interface and check for errors